 I do a lot of reflecting sometimes.
 I have always kept a journal and I like to think about where we have been as a couple and a family and where we are going.
 We have had to make a lot of choices over the years.

 Sometimes it is way too easy to look back and think we shouldn’t have made certain choices.
 However, I don’t like to look at my life like that.
-Is it possible we mad bad choices in the past?
+Is it possible we made bad choices in the past?
 Yes.
 Does that mean the rest of our lives are messed up?
 No.

-As I think back over the last 10 years as a Military spouse, I think in the end there have been many blessings in our marriage because of it.
+As I think back over the last 18 years as a Military spouse, I think in the end there have been many blessings in our marriage because of military life.
 Don’t get me wrong.
-Would I have prefered to have a husband who had never left us?
+Would I have preferred to have a husband who had never left us?
 Perhaps, but that wasn’t how life has been for us.